Skip to content

 The “7-domain sweep” technique

-In your presentation conclusion, do a rapid sweep: “Let me confirm I have addressed all seven domains.”
-Then list each domain with a one-sentence summary of your approach.
-This signals to judges that you are aware of the full scoring rubric even if time forced you to go deeper on some domains than others.
+In the conclusion, do a rapid sweep: “Let me confirm I have addressed all seven domains.”
+Then list each domain with a one-sentence summary.
+This signals awareness of the full scoring rubric even if time forced deeper coverage on some domains than others.

 Cross-Domain Connections